elffer/sdce/README.md

 ------
 This is the rep to submit homework for the course of Self-Driving Car Engineering from Udacity.

 As listed by the class, the rep has been splited into 3 terms.
-Up to now all the five projects of term 1 and five projects of term 2 have been finished.
-Currently I am working on the last project of term 3.
+Up to now all the projects of this course has been finished.

-There is only one project left to pass all the requirements.
+The last project is under review to pass all the requirements.

 ## Status of Projects:
 ------